 The first three scenes of the hour introduce us one after the other—bang bang bang!—to this episode’s rat pack (and I don’t mean Dino, Frank and Sammy); “Blackjack” Massarone, Adriana and Ray Curto are all working with the Feds.
 We watch Curto now correct the FBI transcript of a conversation that we saw take place way back in 4.01.
 We’ve known since “Proshai, Livushka” (3.02) that Ray Curto is a rat, and he will have the distinction of being the longest-tenured informant of the series.

 Adriana will not have Curto’s luck – her tenure as an informant will not last nearly as long as his.
 Ade doesn’t know it, but the Feds have installed a camera on a light pole outside of the Crazy Horse.
-Even though the camera can only capture grainy black-and-white footage of the nightclub’s parking lot, that will be enough to bring Adriana down later in the season.
+Even though the camera can only capture grainy black-and-white footage of the nightclub’s parking lot, that will be enough to capture some incriminating evidence later in the season.